 Part 1.
-How to Add Spotify Music to OneDrive
+Overview of Spotify and OneDrive

-Specially designed for the Spotify Music app, this intelligent tool can truly download and convert any Spotify audio formats to MP3, AAC, FLA, WAV, M4A, and other common formats supported by OneDrive.
-Taking the latest recoding techniques, this smart program is able to save 100% original quality and identify 100% ID3 tags from the raw Spotify tracks.
-More importantly, AudFree is usable to any users, both Spotify free accounts and premium subscribers can use it to download and upload real local Spotify songs to OneDrive.
+This intelligent tool can truly convert any Spotify audio to MP3, AAC, FLA, WAV, M4A, and other common formats supported by OneDrive.
+Taking the latest re-encoding technology, it is able to preserve 100% original quality and ID3 tags.
+More importantly, both Spotify Free and Premium users can use it to download and upload real local Spotify songs to OneDrive.

-- Step 1Download Spotify songs and playlists via AudFree
+- Step 1Add Spotify songs and playlists

-- For Windows users, please find the title bar of AudFree.
-Then click the menu icon > "Preferences" > "Convert" tab.
-For Mac users, please go to Mac's menu from the top-left corner of the screen, and open "AudFree Spotify Music Converter" > "Preferences" > "Convert" selection.
-Now, you are able to configure the output audio parameters for OneDrive.
+- Click the "Menu icon > Preference" > Convert" tab.
+Now, you are able to configure the Spotify output audio parameters for OneDrive.
 If you would like to get the best quality, please choose the output format to MP3, bitrate to 320kbps and sample rate to 48000 Hz.

 - Step 3 Download Spotify music for OneDrive